-- Supply and demand of raw materials and freight costs. - Efficiency gains in our growing and milling activities.

-• With volatile global sugar prices below profitability levels, an adjustment of the supply and demand dynamics through Government policy support is vital for industry survival; Mauritius as a relatively small global producer continues to face several market obstacles, but the Government has shown positive signs of engagement with the industry and has

-• Sugar prices are on the rise with an increase of 19% per annum in 2021.

-• Mauritius has specialised in the manufacture of a wide range of specialty sugars, appealing to discerning customers and many agro-industrial ventures as healthier ingredients for finished food products; products are all marketed by the MSS which has become a reference for these unrefined specialty sugars.
-With the renewed focus by the MSS in targeting households and chefs as potential buyers for our specialty sugars, we have a more direct and active engagement

-• We maximise the value of our sugar mix, by producing the right mix and concentrating on

-• The costs of fertiliser and herbicide have increased substantially driven by an increase in freight cost and an imbalance in supply and demand dynamics due to Covid-19.
-This has been offset to some degree by precision fertilisation, but costs will remain a challenge.

-• We have adopted a predominantly defensive strategy aimed at driving operational efficiencies

-• We benefit from our state-of-the-art technology and skills in the mechanisation of cane growing and harvesting.
-Digital farming enables us to increase efficiencies in the face of a

-• Our most significant costs relate to labour, followed by repairs and maintenance, fuel and fertilisers; activity-based costing exercises undertaken in our fields, mills and garage enable

-We continue to review possible growth opportunities internationally that harness our
+- Supply and demand of raw materials and freight costs. - Efficiency gains in our growing and milling activities. - The costs of fertiliser and herbicide have increased substantially driven by an increase in freight cost and an imbalance in supply and demand dynamics due to Covid-19.
+This has been offset to some degree by precision fertilisation, but costs will remain a challenge. - We have adopted a predominantly defensive strategy aimed at driving operational efficiencies in both our Belle Vue and Côte d'Ivoire operations. - We benefit from our state-of-the-art technology and skills in the mechanisation of cane growing and harvesting.
+Digital farming enables us to increase efficiencies in the face of a reduced workforce. - Our most significant costs relate to labour, followed by repairs and maintenance, fuel and fertilisers; activity-based costing exercises undertaken in our fields, mills and garage enable further optimisation. - We continue to review possible growth opportunities internationally that harness our recognised technological and process skills.